Mehkhi/py-practice-projs/Levels/Level 1/26-text-adventure-mini-game/docs/ARCHITECTURE.md

 Engine code that needs domain data imports these functions from `core.loaders` (or the specific submodule), while legacy imports from `core.data_loader` are preserved via thin wrapper functions to ease incremental refactoring.

+#### Schema Policy and STRICT_SCHEMA

+All loader functions share a common schema policy defined in `core/loaders/base.py`:

+- By default, loaders are **tolerant**: malformed sections are logged via `log_schema_warning` and skipped while returning usable defaults.
+- Setting the environment variable `STRICT_SCHEMA=1` (or `true/yes/on`) **before importing** loader modules switches the policy to strict mode, causing schema issues to raise `ValueError`.

+Because `STRICT_SCHEMA` is evaluated once at import time, tests and tools that need strict validation should set the environment variable before running Python so that imports see the correct value.

 ### Dependency Direction

 **Critical Rule**: Engine depends on Core, Core never depends on Engine